unixpickle/polish/README.md

 output := polish.PolishImage(polish.ModelTypeDeep, input)
 ```

+# Training your own models

+The built-in pre-trained models should be sufficient for most use cases.
+However, if you do need to train your own model, this repository includes everything needed to create a dataset and train a model on it.

-# Getting data
+## Getting data

+You will likely want to get started by downloading the ~1GB [data_608.tar](https://polish.aqnichol.com/data_608.tar) dataset, which includes 608 rendered scenes.
+Creating this dataset took 4,600 CPU hours, which translates to roughly 20 days on an average workstation.

-The [create_dataset](create_dataset) directory contains a Go program that creates random scenes and renders them to produce a denoising dataset.
+The dataset was created with the [create_dataset](create_dataset) program, which creates random scenes and renders them at various rays-per-pixel.
 It expects to use models from [ModelNet40](https://modelnet.cs.princeton.edu/), and textures from ImageNet (or any directory of images, really).
-It generates scenes by selecting a layout type (either a boxed room, or a large dome), randomizing lighting, loading and positioning various 3D models, and selecting random textures and materials for all models and walls.
+It generates scenes by selecting a layout type (either a boxed room or a large dome), randomizing lighting, loading and positioning various 3D models, and selecting random textures and materials for all models and walls.

-Creating the dataset is rather costly, since it involves ray tracing many random and complex scenes to convergence.
-I will soon provide a premade dataset that can be used as the standard choice.

-# Training
+## Training with PyTorch

 The [training](training) directory contains a Python program to train a denoising neural network.
 It processes data produced by `create_dataset`, and automatically performs data augmentation and other tricks using that data.
 It includes a Jupyter notebook for converting the finished PyTorch models into Go source files that can be integrated into the Go package.